98abhinav/contactlist/README.md

 # Contactlist
-I have implemented end to end flow for MEAN and swagger for REST service to document
+this repo have end to end implenation for MEAN stack and swagger for REST service to document

 Mean Implementaion : https://www.youtube.com/watch?v=wtIvu085uU0